-Pioneering the use of focused ultrasound
+Pioneering the Use of Focused Ultrasoundkitter@virginia.edu

-The Controlled Release Society has elected University of Virginia School of Engineering faculty member Richard J. Price to its College of Fellows.
+The Controlled Release Society has elected University of Virginia School of Engineering faculty member Richard Price to its College of Fellows.
 According to the Society, elevation to fellow recognizes an exceptional individual in the field of controlled release who has made outstanding and sustained contributions to the field of delivery science and technology.